When you find the perfect pet to bring into your home, you need to make sure he or she is healthy and happy. Here are a few tips:

 - If offered the chance to inspect the premises, don't pass it up, just because a breeder invites you, doesn't mean that they have nothing to hide.

 - Check for foul odours or an overpowering smell of bleach/cleaning products, this could indicate a more serious problem.

-- Puppies should not be offered for sale and delivery before they reach 8 weeks of age (15 weeks for imported puppies requiring a passport).
+- Puppies should not be offered for sale and delivery before they reach 8 weeks of age (15 weeks or more for imported puppies requiring a passport - country of origin dependent).

 - An ethical breeder should provide you with all medical paperwork related to your chosen puppy’s injections, micro-chipping and worming.

 - Ethical breeder’s may request to visit your home premises for delivery of the puppy, no genuine breeder will offer collection from a public location.